vvvegero97/terragrunt_infracost_eks_pipeline/README.md

 # Terragrunt - CI/CD Provisioning an EKS Cluster
 - Terragrunt and Infracost pipeline with TF modules
-- Pull request to main branch tg folder ==> Terragrunt checks ans Infracost info
+- Pull request to main branch eks_tutorial folder ==> Terragrunt checks ans Infracost info
-- Push/merge to main branch tg folder ==> Terragrunt apply
+- Push/merge to main branch eks_tutorial folder ==> Terragrunt apply
+- States are saved remotely on S3 and locked by DynamoDBS
 # Resources created:
 1. VPC with 3 public and private subnets
 2. SGs for worker node groups